Incendies estivaux : conseils bushcraft face aux flammes

 Multiple evacuation routes

-It's often said: preparation isn't organized during a crisis.
-Therefore, before it happens, we can't recommend enough that you plan three different evacuation routes from your home, avoiding wooded areas, high ground (these are where fires tend to be directed and are often traps given the difficulty of escaping), and narrow roads.
-Fires create their own winds that can block certain roads in a matter of minutes.
-The A9 near Narbonne was partially closed during the recent fires, demonstrating that even major roads can become impassable.
+It's often said that preparedness doesn't happen during a crisis.
+Therefore, before a crisis occurs, it's crucial to plan three different evacuation routes from your home, avoiding wooded areas, elevated areas (where fires tend to spread and which are often traps due to the difficulty of escape), and narrow roads.
+Fires create their own winds that can block certain roads in minutes.
+The A9 motorway near Narbonne was partially closed during the recent fires, demonstrating that even major roads can become impassable.

-Make sure your vehicle always has at least half a tank of gas during high-risk periods.
+Make sure your vehicle always has at least half a tank of gas during periods of high risk.
 Gas stations close during alerts, and evacuation traffic jams consume a lot of fuel.

 Vehicle evacuation technique

-If you are caught in a car fire, call for help immediately (via 112 or 18 for the fire department in France) and never attempt to drive through a wall of flames.
-While Hollywood movies are there to sell dreams, you will never be advised to apply this in reality: you do not know what temperatures your car and tires can withstand, or the amount of smoke that could enter the passenger compartment during the crossing.
-You could, even if you wanted to do the right thing, cause severe damage to your vehicle (and worse if it is electric!), asphyxiation of all passengers, and reduce your chances of survival to 0.
+If you are caught in a car fire, call emergency services immediately (dial 112 or 18 for the fire department in France) and never attempt to drive through a wall of flames.
+While Hollywood movies may promise a magical experience, you should never apply this advice in real life: you don't know what temperatures your car and tires can withstand, nor how much smoke could enter the passenger compartment as you drive through.
+With the best of intentions, you could cause severe damage to your vehicle (and even worse if it's electric!), asphyxiate all the passengers, and reduce your chances of survival to zero.

-Instead, try turning around: the path you came from is probably the only one that was definitely clear a few minutes ago.
-Barring extreme bad luck, this is the safest way to escape the area.
+Instead, try turning back: the path you came from is probably the only one that was definitely clear a few minutes ago.
+Barring extreme bad luck, it's the safest way to leave the area.

-If you're surrounded, park away from vegetation, with your headlights and hazard lights on (in dense smoke, these may be the only signals that alert you to emergency services).
-Close all openings, recirculate the air conditioning, and stay inside.
-As counterintuitive as it may seem, the vehicle protects you better than the outside: flames are radical, and outdoors, smoke kills faster than fire.
+If you are surrounded, pull over away from vegetation, with your headlights and hazard lights on (in dense smoke, these signals might be the only way to alert emergency services).
+Close all windows and doors, set the air conditioning to recirculate, and stay inside.
+As counterintuitive as it may seem, your vehicle offers better protection than the outside: flames are extremely intense, and outdoors, smoke kills faster than fire.

-Keep blankets and water bottles inside the cabin.
-If the heat becomes unbearable, spray yourself and dampen your clothes.
-Don't leave until the flames have passed, being careful of weakened trees that could collapse.
+Keep blankets and water bottles inside the vehicle.
+If the heat becomes unbearable, spray yourself and dampen fabrics.
+Only exit the vehicle once the fire front has passed, taking care to avoid weakened trees that may collapse.

 Survival on foot in the face of flames: emergency techniques

-Sometimes, vehicle evacuation becomes impossible.
-Roads blocked, vehicles broken down, the fire spreading too quickly: you must rely solely on your own strength and knowledge of the terrain.
-Recent events have shown that this situation can arise even in peri-urban areas.
+Sometimes, evacuation by vehicle becomes impossible.
+Blocked roads, broken-down vehicles, or the fire spreading too rapidly: you must then rely solely on your own strength and knowledge of the terrain.
+Recent events have shown that this situation can arise even in suburban areas.

-Head toward less combustible areas: wide roads, cultivated areas, water sources, bare rocks.
-Avoid ravines and narrow valleys, which become natural chimneys that concentrate heat.
-Stay in open areas where the fire spreads more slowly.
+Head towards less flammable areas: wide roads, cultivated fields, water sources, and bare rocks.
+Absolutely avoid ravines and narrow valleys, which act as natural chimneys, concentrating heat.
+Stay in open areas where fire spreads more slowly.

-Water becomes your primary focus: rivers, lakes, swimming pools, retention basins.
+Water becomes your primary objective: rivers, lakes, swimming pools, retention basins.
 Even a muddy puddle can save your life.
-Look for these watering holes during your outings during normal times; they're your last-resort refuges.
-Some Marseille residents have even headed to the calanques to escape the toxic fumes.
+Locate these bodies of water during your outings in normal times; they are your last resort refuges.
+Some residents of Marseille even headed to the Calanques to escape the toxic fumes.

 Body protection techniques

-Wear protective clothing made from natural fibers: cotton, wool, linen.
-These materials burn without melting, unlike synthetics, which stick to the skin.
+Wear protective clothing made of natural fibers: cotton, wool, linen.
+These materials burn without melting, unlike synthetics that stick to the skin.
 Dampen your clothing if possible; this creates temporary protection against radiant heat.

 Protect your airways with a damp cloth.
 Toxic smoke kills more people than the flames themselves.
-Breathe close to the ground where the air is less dense with particles.
-If you must walk through a smoky area, hold your breath and bend over.
+Breathe near the ground where the air is less polluted with particles.
+If you must cross a smoky area, hold your breath and move forward crouched.

-Being rescued in a wildfire poses unique challenges: reduced visibility, disrupted communications, and air resources limited by smoke.
-Your signaling must adapt to these constraints.
+Being rescued from a forest fire presents specific challenges: reduced visibility, disrupted communications, and limited aerial resources due to smoke.
+Your signage must adapt to these constraints.

-Use signals that contrast with the orange-red surroundings of the flames: blue and green fabrics, mirrors, and shiny metal objects.
+Use signals that contrast with the orange-red environment of the flames: blue or green fabrics, mirrors, shiny metal objects.
 Avoid red and orange, which blend in with the fire.
 Civil Security helicopters look for these color contrasts during their reconnaissance.

-Create geometric signals visible from above: crosses, triangles, arrows with bright objects.
-These artificial shapes attract the attention of pilots accustomed to scrutinizing natural shapes.
-Change their position regularly to show that you are alive.
+Create geometric signals visible from above: crosses, triangles, arrows with light-colored objects.
+These artificial shapes attract the eye of pilots accustomed to scanning natural forms.
+Regularly change their position to show that you are alive.

 Long-range audible signaling

 Use whistles, horns, and striking metal objects.
-The noise carries well in the dry air of fires.
-Follow the international code: 3 long blasts, pause, 3 blasts.
-Continue steadily; help may be close without you hearing it.
+Noise carries well in the dry air of fires.
+Follow the international code: 3 long signals, pause, 3 more signals.
+Continue at a steady pace; emergency services may be nearby without you hearing them.

-Save your voice: Yelling quickly exhausts and dries out your throat.
-Use sound-making devices instead of your vocal cords.
+Save your voice: shouting quickly exhausts and dries out your throat.
+Use sound-producing objects instead of your vocal cords.
 Save your vocal energy for crucial moments.

 Prevention and preparation: the art of anticipation